Added architectural insights from the new Attention Residuals framework and improved technical analogies for multi-agent memory hierarchies.

 Solving the Frontier Challenge: Multi-Agent Memory Consistency

-Multi-agent memory consistency is the requirement that shared context remains temporally coherent, ensuring concurrent updates by multiple agents are visible and ordered without semantic contradiction.
-In Multi-Agent Memory Systems, consistency is not just about bit-level accuracy: it is about ensuring that all agents have a unified understanding of the evolving “source of truth.”
+Multi-agent memory consistency ensures that shared context remains temporally coherent.
+In Multi-Agent Memory Systems, consistency is about ensuring that all agents have a unified understanding of the evolving “source of truth.”

 Consistency in the Sterlites Architecture 2.0 framework decomposes into two primary requirements:

-- Read-Time Conflict Handling: As records evolve across versions, systems must ensure that agents do not retrieve stale artifacts.
+- Read-Time Conflict Handling: As records evolve, systems must ensure agents do not retrieve stale artifacts.
 If an agent retrieves a “stale” plan that has already been superseded, the entire multi-agent workflow may fail.

 - Update-Time Visibility and Ordering: The system must determine exactly when an agent’s “writes” become observable to others.
-Without explicit synchronization primitives: similar to the “mutexes” or “locks” in traditional programming: concurrent writes can lead to “hallucinations of state.”
+Without explicit synchronization primitives (similar to “mutexes” or “locks” in tradition programming), concurrent writes can lead to “hallucinations of state.”

 Frequently Asked Questions